Nissan Cedric: Second generation (130; 1965)

-Third generation 230
+Third generation (230; 1971)

 The 230 series was released in 1971 and was produced through 1975.
 The Cedric was now being built at the Tochigi factory location.
 The suspension configuration remained the same type as used in the second generation.
 Front disc brakes were added to the standard equipment list for some versions.
 The Cedric name was dropped for most export markets, with the car now called the Datsun 200C, 220C, 240C, or 260C.
 In many European markets this car was only available with the diesel engine, aiming in particular at the taxi market.
-The Cedric was exclusive to Japanese Nissan dealership network called Nissan Bluebird Store as the senior luxury sedan to the Nissan Bluebird, while the Nissan Gloria, manufactured by the Prince Motor Company, was exclusive to Nissan Prince Store locations after the merger with Nissan, with the Nissan Skyline serving as the junior sedan and coupe to the Gloria.
+The Cedric was exclusive to Japanese Nissan dealership network called Nissan Store as the private ownership luxury sedan to the shorter Nissan Laurel, while the Nissan Gloria, manufactured by the Prince Motor Company, was exclusive to Nissan Prince Store locations after the merger with Nissan, with the Nissan Skyline serving as the junior sedan and coupe to the Gloria.

 The 230 series was offered in four-door sedan and wagon, and saw the introduction of a two-door coupé.
 The coupé "personal luxury car" was introduced as a result of the 1970 Toyota Crown hardtop coupé.

-On August 1972, a four-door hardtop sedan, with no B-pillar between the front and rear passenger side windows, was added to the options list.
-This generation introduced a new appearance, called "coke bottle", which began to appear during the 1960s and 1970s internationally.
+In August 1972, a four-door hardtop sedan, with no B-pillar between the front and rear passenger side windows, was added to the options list.
+This generation introduced a new appearance, called "coke bottle," which began to appear internationally during the 1960s and 1970s.
 The four-door hardtop had a standard interior dome light and a secondary fluorescent lamp that extended from the front to rear passenger seats, attached to the ceiling for ambient purposes.
 The 2.4-litre engine was replaced with a larger 2.6-litre version to conform to emission regulations enacted in April 1973 without losing performance.
-Vehicles installed with Nissan's new emission control technology, including fuel injected models, could be identified by a NAPS badge on the trunklid.
-In South Africa, the car was sold as the Datsun 260C with a 96 kW version of the L26 engine; this engine (still of 2.6 liters) was upgraded to produce 110 kW in late 1975, when the car was somewhat confusingly renamed the Datsun 300C.
-Both the four-door sedan and two-door hardtop were available, and along with the upgrade the interior was renewed.
+Vehicles installed with Nissan's new emission control technology, including fuel-injected models, could be identified by a NAPS badge on the trunk lid.
+In South Africa, the car was sold as the Datsun 260C with a 96 kW version of the L26 engine; this engine (still of 2.6 liters) was upgraded to produce 110 kW in late 1975 when the car was somewhat confusingly renamed the Datsun 300C.
+The four-door sedan and two-door hardtop were available, and the interior was renewed along with the upgrade.

 The trim levels offered were the 2600 GL, the 2600 Custom Deluxe, and the Deluxe.